Church of St. Nicholas, Mirkovci

-Church of St. Nicholas (Crkva svetog Nikole, Hram svetog Nikole) in Mirkovci is Serbian Orthodox church in eastern Croatia.
+Church of St. Nicholas (Crkva svetog Nikole, Hram svetog Nikole) in Mirkovci is a Serbian Orthodox church in eastern Croatia.

 The church was constructed in period between 1804 and 1813.
 It was reconstructed three times in the 20th century, firstly in 1912 during Austria-Hungary, then in 1975 in Socialist Federal Republic of Yugoslavia, and finally in 1993 during the Croatian War of Independence when Mirkovci were part of self-proclaimed SAO Eastern Slavonia, Baranja and Western Syrmia.
+The last reconstruction in 1993 followed war damages from 1991 when the church tower was destroyed and the roof structure collapsed.

-In March 2013 the church's wall was vandalized with engraving of fascist Ustashe symbol.
+In March 2013 the church's wall was vandalized with an engraving of fascist Ustashe symbol.
 The same incident happened again next month, this time with the inscription in lacquer spray.